 Frequently Asked Questions

 Out of Gas, now what do I do?
 If your tank is out of gas, please give us a call at 707-762-4511 for an appointment to service your tank.
 Interruptions in service require an equipment inspection and a PSI test of your fuel lines.
 DeCarli’s Propane will be happy to meet a responsible adult at the delivery address at time of delivery.
 We are required to perform a PSI test to ensure the integrity and safety of your propane piping system.
 When your propane service is reinstated we will inspect your appliances to be sure they get back on line.
-If you are not an Automatic Routed customer or '‘Will Call'‘, there may be a charge for this process.
-Regardless of account status, this practice is required by DeCarli’s Propane for your safety and in compliance with the National Fuel Gas Code.
+If you are not an “Automatically Routed Customer, there may be a charge for this process.
+Regardless of account status, this practice is required by DeCarli’s Propane and National Fuel Gas Association for your safety.

 Can I relight my pilot lights?
 The manufacturer may have printed instructions on the appliance to follow.
 However, we strongly recommend that for safety reasons you avoid unnecessary risks by having a trained professional relight your pilot lights, especially if your tank has run out of gas.
 Please contact DeCarli’s Propane.

-Smell a Gas leak? or be prepared to deal with one? .
-Open doors and windows to ventilate and exit premises.
-Please have all people and pets exit the home.
+Smell a Gas leak? or be prepared to deal with one?
+Open doors and windows to ventilate and have all people and pets exit the home.
 Do not operate any lights or electrical equipment when exiting.
-Then Call us at our office for further assistance.
-If you are familiar turn the gas off at the shut off valve to the house or turn off the valve at the tank.
-Watch this video to see how to handle the situation
+Then call us at our office for further assistance.
+If you are comfortable the shut off valve to the house or turn off the valve at the tank.
+If not watch this video to see how to handle the situation.

 Smelling a strong Gas smell at your cooking stove/oven?
 Check your tank gauge percentage.
 The odorant in the tank concentrates at the bottom and if the tank is low the smell will come through the lines and be noticed where there are open flames.
 This will continue until the tank is re-filled.
-Call us to let us know you are low and smelling gas.
+Call us if you are low and/or smelling gas.

 How to turn on/off propane tank?
 Watch this video to see how to shut the tank on/off.
 We strongly recommend that for safety reasons that you only turn the tank off in case of emergency.
 We will have to perform a mandatory PSI test to turn the gas back on and relight pilots.

 Why isn’t my tank filled to 100%?
 Propane is delivered and stored in liquid form.
-Propane liquid, for example, will expand nearly 17 times more than water at the same temperature rise As a result, tanks and cylinders are never completely filled with propane-gas liquid.
+Propane liquid, for example, will expand nearly 17 times more than water at the same temperature rise.
+As a result, tanks and cylinders are never completely filled with propane-gas liquid.
 Tanks are filled to about 80 to 85 percent of their capacity.
 This leaves a space above the liquid, allowing it to expand freely due to changes in temperature.
-One of the important things to remember about Propane is that any change in temperatures on the outside a container is transferred directly from the air surrounding the container.
-Hot days, cool nights, and rain snow are a few of the many factors that affect the temperature of the liquid.
+One of the important things to remember about propane is that any change in temperature on the outside of a container is transferred directly from the ambient temperature surrounding the container.
+Hot days, cool nights, rain, and snow are a few of the many factors that affect the temperature of the liquid.
 Because of these temperature changes, you may see fluctuations in your container gauge.

 • Change or clean furnace filters once a month during the heating season.